open-rmf/rmf_deployment_template/README.md

 This repo provides a sample template to build, deploy and manage an RMF installation (i.e. GitOps for RMF)

 This repo is structured as -
-- `main` - Contains Dockerfiles and CI pipeline to build images for this example deployment
+- `main` - Contains Dockerfiles & CI pipeline to build images, and cloud infra instructions.
+  - `rmf`: dockerfiles for base rmf images
+  - `rmf-simulation`: dockerfiles for rmf with simulation, built with base rmf image
+  - `rmf-web`: dockerfiles for rmf web application, build with base rmf image
+  - `infrastructure`: Cloud cluster bringup scripts and [README](infrastructure/README.md)
 - `build/rmf-site` - Contains example rmf-site related resources, dockerfiles and CI process
-- `cloud_infra` - Cloud cluster bringup scripts, resources and runtime configs
+- `cloud_infra` - `rmf_deployment` app template for deploying rmf application to cloud

 _(These branches may be setup as independant repos for a production environment, the intent in having them as branches here is to provide a concise one-stop location for easy reference.)_